sakaicontrib/docker-sakai-builder/README.md

 ```

 # Start up MySQL on port 53306
 Remove it if you already made one and want to clean it out!
+(Optional)
 `# \rm -rf ${WORK}/mysql/data`
+Start up MySQL!
 `./sakai-dock.sh mysql`

 # Now startup tomcat!